 Staghorn Fern Care: How To Water, Grow and Care for Mounted Staghorn Ferns

 It’s a fact: staghorn ferns are stunning.
-Mounted on a board, wrapped in vintage burlap, and hung a wall, these plants are truly works of living art.
+Mounted on a board, wrapped in vintage burlap, and hung a wall, these plants are truly living works of art.

 There are dozens of species of staghorn ferns, and until recently, they were quite rare.
 Now though--thanks to species native to Australia, Platycerium bifurcatum, that is relatively easy to care for and propagate--they’re increasingly popular house plants.